matrix-org/matrix-spec-proposals/proposals/4238-pinned-events-read-marker.md

-# MSCXXXX: Pinned events read marker
+# MSC4238: Pinned events read marker

 Currently, messages are pinned using the `m.room.pinned_events` state event (see [specification](https://spec.matrix.org/v1.12/client-server-api/#mroompinned_events)).
 However, when new messages are pinned by the super user, other users can not detect newly pinned messages.